dibalokechanda/dibalokechanda.github.io/_posts/2024-06-09-Deep-Dive-into-Pytorch-Dataset-and-DataLoaders-blog.md

 ![dataloader_internal_workings](/assets/img/Pytorch_Dataset_DataLoaders/pdd5.png)

 The dataloader is sitting between the raw data points and the training/inference pipeline.
 Its job is to sample data points to form a batch and hand over that batch to the training/inference pipeline.
-In addition, it needs to provide the functionality for multiprocessing.
+In addition, it needs to provide the functionality for multiprocessing and make the dataloading process as efficient as possible.

+### Sampler